fullstack-development/web3-roadmap/defi/soulbound.md

 * [Unchained podcast Ep.
 360 - How Soulbound Tokens Could Reduce Speculation and Improve DAO Voting | Glen Weyl, Puja Ohlhaver](https://unchainedpodcast.com/how-soul-bound-tokens-could-reduce-speculation-and-improve-dao-voting-ep-360/)
 * [Bankless podcast - Soulbound: On or off Chain? | Vitalik Buterin and Evin McMullen](http://podcast.banklesshq.com/soulbound-on-or-off-chain-vitalik-buterin-and-evin-mcmullen)

 Questions:
+* What is the difference between NFT and SBT?
+* How can SBTs be used?
+* How do SBTs work in Web3?